VonRiddarn/rick-and-morty-compendium/README.md

 We got **buttons** and **pictures**!
 What more could you want?

 ## Cached element nodes
-We're creating 2 nodes at site initialization:
+We're creating 2 element-nodes at site initialization:
 * Main
 * Favorites

-**What this implies**
+We're then mapping these instances to a "Page" enum for easy access.
 The reason for this is because we want to be able to keep state and eventlisteners alive when toggling between them.
 This will use some extra memory and *might* have slight performance implications, which we will ignore until proven a problem.

-The resoning:
+**What this implies**
 * Rate limit protection
 * Less loading times
 * Real time background-updates

-Note that we are only storing root objects.
-We will **NOT** cache notes that are applied to different entities.
+Note that we are only storing the visual elements (and button functionality) in the `main` nodes.
-These will be loaded via a dictionary when the entity is shown in the inspector modal.
+Data collected from the API, or saved locally by choise is saved separately.

 **How it works**
 When receieving new information for a page, we apply it to that page's node directly.